KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/overview.md

 ### Using `kusion init`

-Kusion offers a `kusion init` sub-command which initializes a new project using some pre-built templates, which saves you from the hassle to manually build the aforementioned directory structure that Kusion expects.
+Kusion offers a `kusion init` sub-command which initializes a new project using some pre-built templates, which saves you from the hassle of manually building the aforementioned directory structure that Kusion expects.

-There is a built-in template `single-stack-sample` in the kusion binary that can be used offline.
+There is a built-in template `single-stack-sample` in the Kusion binary that can be used offline.

 We also maintain a [kusion-templates repository](https://github.com/KusionStack/kusion-templates) that hosts a list of more comprehensive project scaffolds.
 You can access them via `kusion init --online` command which requires connectivity to `github.com`.